Glass is a tricky medium to work with; it is brittle and breaks easily.

 You don’t have to grind every single piece of glass before you combine them all into a pattern.

-Rather than grinding every single piece, use the grinder only to make small modifications such that the pieces will fit well together.
+To make sure you are using the grinder effectively, you don’t want to grind every single piece.
+Rather use the grinder only to make small modifications such that the pieces will fit well together.

-Even if you work very accurately while cutting the glass, you will inevitably have to reshape and smooth out some of the edges of your glass.
+Even if you work very accurately while cutting your glass, you will inevitably make some mistakes and have to reshape and smooth out some of the edges of your glass.

 — Lou Ann Weeks (@i_c_mosaics) 3 juni 2015

-Using a grinder for stained glass will save you a lot of time and keep working with glass fun.
+Using a grinder for stained glass will save you a lot of time.

 If you want to see how a Glastar grinder works in action, you can check out the video below.

-The video explains the importance of using a grinder to smooth out pieces of glass to create a good fit and how to use a grinder effectively.
+The video explains the importance of using a grinder effectively to smooth out pieces of glass to get a perfect fit.

-On the other hand, if you are aiming to work professionally and sell your glass art, then buying a high-quality stained glass grinder that can handle high work volume would be better.
+On the other hand, if you are aiming to sell your glass art, then buying a high-quality stained glass grinder that can handle high work volume would be better.

 Here are some general things to keep in mind when buying a grinder.